omgardner/omgardner.github.io/_posts/2018-10-30-PI-Visualisation.md

     7882

 We can see that the cumulative average digit value for π exceeds 4.5 until ~7800.
-This
+This is anecdotal evidence of a convergence of average digit values to 4.5.

+However, I could not conclude this to be a comprensive proof, due to how few digits of π are used here.